4 Reasons for Law Enforcement to Consider Body Cameras

 Body-worn cameras are becoming a higher priority for a lot of police departments around the country.
-Did you know many states are requiring law enforcement agencies to purchase body-worn cameras for their department?
+Did you know that many states, according to the National Institute of Justice, are requiring law enforcement agencies to purchase body-worn cameras for their department?
 These states often offer grants to help offset the cost of outfitting an entire agency with new equipment.

-If you live in a state that doesn’t require body cameras for its police departments, you may be thinking to yourself, “What are the benefits?”
+If you live in a state that doesn’t require them for their police departments, you may be thinking to yourself, “What are the benefits?”

 Making Safety a Priority